The Army ROTC Program

 - At least one year as a service academy cadet.

+18 credit hours of upper-division (300+ level) Military Science coursework.
+All courses must be completed with a grade of C or better.
 A minor in Military Science is available for students participating in the Army ROTC Program.
 Students must achieve a minimum of 30 credit hours by graduation, which includes credit for all Advanced Course classes (to include graduation from Advanced Camp) and the Professional Military Education (PME) requirements.
-Students may be granted waivers for requirements of the MSL 101 Leadership and Personal Development (3 c.h.) - MSL 202 Foundations of Tactical Leadership (3 c.h.) courses for prior military service by the Assistant Professor of Military Science.
-More information about the minor is available through the College of Humanities and Social Sciences and the Military Science Minor.
+Students may be granted waivers for requirements of the MSL 101 LEADERSHIP AND PERSONAL DEVELOPMENT (3.00 c.h.) - MSL 202 FOUNDATIONS OF TACTICAL LEADERSHIP (3.00 c.h.) courses for prior military service by the Assistant Professor of Military Science.
+More information about the minor is available through the College of Humanities, Arts and Social Sciences and the Military Science Minor.

 To receive a commission as a Second Lieutenant in the U.S. Army and to graduate with a Minor in Military Science students must also complete a course in the following area to receive credit for their Professional Military Education (PME) requirements.
 Further information on this requirement will be provided to the students during contracting into the Army ROTC program.